michal-chmel/azure-storage-log-collector/README.md

 We will need to get:
 - Log Analytics Workspace ID (Azure)
 - Log Analytics Workspace Key (Azure)
-- Source Storage Account Name (Azure Stack Hub)
-- Source Storage Account Access Key (Azure Stack Hub)
+- Connection Storage (Azure Stack Hub)

 **Log Analytics Workspace ID and Key**
 Navigate to your Workspace in Azure and select 'Agents' section under 'Settings' in the left menu.
 Within the Agents settings expand 'Log Analytics agent instructions' and reveal the ID and Key.

 <img src="pictures/workspace_info.png" width="400">

-**Storage Account Access Key**
+**Storage Account Connection String**
 Navigate to the storage Account in Azure Stack Hub you would like to start collecting the Log tables from and select section 'Access keys' in the left menu 'Settings'.
-Show the keys and select one.
+Show the keys and select Connection string.

 <img src="pictures/access_keys.png" width="400">